Sienci-Labs/Resources/longmill/assembly/lm-assembling-add-ons.md

 ![](/_images/_longmill/_assembly/_addons/lm_addons_p15.png){.aligncenter .size-medium .nar}

-<strong>For the "Z" Axis probe, </strong>the machine will move down and touch off the block to find the offset distance based on the touch plate's thickness.
+**For the "Z" Axis probe,** the machine will move down and touch off the block to find the offset distance based on the touch plate's thickness.
 Set the end mill above the back lip of the touch plate which is designed for doing Z probes.

 ![](/_images/_longmill/_assembly/_addons/lm_addons_p16.png){.aligncenter .size-medium}

-<strong>For all other probing (XYZ etc...), </strong>jog the machine over the inner square before starting the process.
+**For all other probing (XYZ etc...),** jog the machine over the inner square before starting the process.
 Your end mill should be above the square so that when the machine starts to move down, the first surface your bit touches is that square.

 During the probing process, the touch plate may slide during the touch off process.
 It is recommended to keep a hand against the plate to prevent it from sliding around being careful that your hand isn't in the way of the end mill.

-You'll also have the option for choosing which tool you're using, either "Auto" or "Tip". <strong>Auto</strong> measures the diameter on <strong>straight end mills and bits. </strong>On the other hand, <strong>Tip </strong>uses the tip of <strong>v-bits, tapered bits, and ball nose</strong> bits touching against the bottom chamfer to determine its position.
+You'll also have the option for choosing which tool you're using, either "Auto" or "Tip". **Auto** measures the diameter on **straight end mills and bits.** On the other hand, **Tip** uses the tip of **v-bits, tapered bits, and ball nose** bits touching against the bottom chamfer to determine its position.
 Using the correct setting will ensure the most accurate probing for your bit.

 <em>Finally, </em>click on the probe to check the continuity and start the probing process.